Mohit-d13/URL_SHORTENER_API/README.md

 - Database migrations using Alembic
 - Unit testing with pytest and Testclient
 - Containerized with docker
+- Nginx as reverse proxy for SSL Termination

 ## 📘 API Endpoints Overview